-2. That the attached Schedules form part of the by-law.

-3. And that the Town Solicitor be authorized to cause a copy of this by-law to be registered against the property described in Schedule "A" at the Land Registry Office.
+- 1. That Schedule "B" of By-law 2021-136 be deleted and replaced with Schedule "B" attached hereto; and, - 2.
+That the Town Solicitor be authorized cause a copy of this by-law to be served on the owner of the designated property and on the Ontario Heritage Trust, and to be registered against the property described in Schedule "A" at the Land Registry Office.